From Penn State World Campus

 “As a working engineer, I feel that this is a valuable knowledge base to have.
 I don’t believe that many engineers have the opportunity to learn a lot about the law, especially within their specific field,” she said.
 “Those of us participating in this class will be uniquely equipped to work effectively in a corporate setting or start their own business, having a good basis of legal knowledge pertaining to additive manufacturing.”

 As an elective as part of a master’s degree program, the course will help students gain valuable insight into how these issues are directly affecting industry.
 Christopher Higgins, partner and co-leader of the 3D Printing Group at the law firm Orrick, Herrington & Sutcliffe LLP, helped Cahoy develop and teach the course.
+Claim what is rightfully yours without any hassle, the lawyers for birth accidents in Chicago make sure to represent and do justice to your case.

 A practicing lawyer, Higgins has been grappling with the implications of AM in precedent-setting intellectual property cases for more than five years through the 3D printing and additive manufacturing division he co-founded at his firm.